-The Covid-19 pandemic and other pressures on the health and care system have led to more people waiting longer than they should for treatment, and to difficulties accessing primary care services.
-To enable high quality health and care outcomes citizens' experience of health and care services should include timely care with fewer hand-offs and referrals, access to medical and social support including peer support, integrated care, having to tell their story once and without stigma, with better and more equitable access to services.
+The COVID-19 pandemic and other pressures on the health and care system have led to more people waiting longer than they should for treatment, and to difficulties accessing primary care services.
+To enable high quality health and care outcomes residents experience of health and care services should include timely care with fewer referrals, access to medical and social support including peer support, integrated care, having to tell their story once and without stigma, with better and more equitable access to services.

-- We will co-produce with residents a Greenwich Deal outlining what they can expect from services and what services expect from them.
-Data will be used to drive improvements in health such as improved life expectancy and reduction in inequalities. - Improved community health services which are able to respond to urgent needs more quickly, provide urgent treatment at home, reduce the need for GP appointments and enable people to access the services they need directly. - Reduction in waiting times for elective hospital care (inpatients and outpatients) - Everyone who needs an appointment with their GP practice gets one within two weeks and those who contact their practice urgently are assessed the same or next day according to clinical need. - Better access to mental health services for people of all ages.
+- Residents will help create a Greenwich

+Deal outlining what they can expect

+from services and what services expect

+from them.
+Data will be used to drive

+improvements in health such as improved

+life expectancy and reduction in inequalities.

+- Improved community health services which are able to respond to urgent needs more quickly, provide urgent treatment at home, reduce the need for GP appointments and enable people to access the services they need directly.

+- Reduction in waiting times for hospital care (inpatients and outpatients). - Everyone who needs an appointment with their GP surgery gets one within two weeks and those who contact their surgery urgently are assessed the same or next day according to their needs. - Better access to mental health services for people of all ages.

-Staying well - effective integrated community teams based in neighbourhoods, provide the right support when and where it is needed community sector and other partners.
+Staying well - effective integrated community teams based in neighbourhoods, provide the right support when and where it is needed

+For this work we will bring together people working on prevention, primary care, community support, acute, mental health, social care, care providers, voluntary and community sector and other partners.
 We will build on the Live Well community hub to establish effective and sustainable neighbourhood models of working.
 A neighbourhood is where communities that live together interact and support one another to live the best lives they can, with community services that meet the needs of local residents.
-In Greenwich, neighbourhoods will be developed in partnership with local teams and communities as a vehicle for change to help people across the Borough connect and work differently together.
+In Greenwich, neighbourhoods will be developed in partnership with local teams and communities to make change to help people across the borough connect and work differently together.